Manubeco/Manubeco/README.md

-- 👋 Hi, I’m @Manubeco
+- 👋 Hi, I’m Emanuel Beco
 - 👀 I’m interested in basic programing
-- 🌱 I’m currently Javascript
+- 🌱 I’m currently Javascript & Java
 - 💞️ I’m looking to collaborate on learning
 - 📫 How to reach me just send me a message and i'll text you back